-Timothy Reedy is an experienced science educator holding a bachelor’s degree in science education from the University of Missouri and a Master of Science in biology from Washington University in St. Louis.
-He is currently pursuing a doctoral degree at the University of Maryland, College Park, in international education policy.
+Timothy Reedy is an experienced science educator holding a bachelor’s degree in science education from the University of Missouri and a Master of Science in Biology from Washington University in St. Louis, Missouri.
+He is currently pursuing a doctorate at the University of Maryland in international education policy.